• Skip to primary navigation

 Pan Fried Pork Chops with Apples

-September 16, 2019 Updated March 8, 2021 By Rebecca 30 Minute Meals, Entrees, Fall Recipes, One Pot/One Pan Meals, Pork Dishes, Prep Ahead Meals, Recipe Index
+September 16, 2019 Updated August 29, 2023 By Rebecca Clyde MS, RDN, CD 30 Minute Meals, Entrees, Fall Recipes, One Pot/One Pan Meals, Pork Dishes, Prep Ahead Meals, Recipe Index

 skillet pork chops with apples and vegetables on table with cast iron skillet and ingredients